napatech/dpdk/ntacc_readme.md

 Port 0 - Queue 2: Received                0 pkts
 Port 0 - Queue 3: Received                0 pkts
 ```
-The output are:
+The output is:

 QX,Y: 0 pk,     0.0 Mbps
-- X = The port packets is received on.
+- X = The port packets are received on.
 - Y = The queue on port X containing the packets.
 - Z pk = Number of packets received.
 - 0.0 Mbps = RX speed